 We pulled up to the ER of Hospital San Javier in Puerto Vallarta just before midnight and were greeted by two attendees who graciously assisted us in.
-We explained to the receptionist what the situation was, handed over both my and my son’s Permanent Resident ID Cards and waited only a few minutes before a nurse took my son’s vitals and a look into his mouth.
+We stated our purpose for being there, handed over both my and my son’s Permanent Resident ID Cards and waited only a few minutes before a nurse took Liam’s vitals and a look into his mouth.

 15 minutes later we were being seen by the doctor.

-Our entire family was welcomed back into her consultorio (office) and after explaining in the best Spanish I could what had occurred/ I excused myself from the room to avoid any domino effect to my son.
+Our entire family was welcomed back into her consultorio (office) and after explaining in the best Spanish I could (something about nerves makes me have mash potato mouth!) what had occurred, I excused myself from the room to avoid any domino stress effect on my son.

 How the doctor was going to attempt to remove his brackets from the inside of his lip was not something that I wanted to witness.
 I did ask her if we should consult with an oral surgeon but she wanted to first see what she could do.
 Good enough.

-Out to the hallway I went, pacing back and forth, trying to keep my composure when all I was really feeling was an overwhelm of worry and trying to brace myself for the screams that I was sure would be echoing throughout the hospital walls.
+Out into the hallway I went, pacing back and forth, trying to keep my composure when all I was really feeling was an overwhelm of worry and trying to brace myself for the screams that I was sure would come echoing throughout the hospital hallways.

-The grand total for an ER visit that included effective, individualized, patient-centered care and three different medications was 940.92 pesos translating to approximately 49 U.S. dollars at today’s exchange rate of 19.19 pesos to the dollar.
+The grand total for an ER visit that included effective, individualized, patient-centered care and three different medications was 940.92 pesos translating to approximately $49.00 U.S. dollars.

 Did this incident carry with it the potentiality for loss of life or limb and the resulting potential costs?
 No, thank God.
-But it was an emergency at 11:30 at night.
+But it was an emergency for sure, at 11:30 at night.

-I would love to hear about them in the comments section below.
+I would love to hear about them in the comments section below, thank you.